LicensingIf you are interested in learning how to license the Program Board Builder, please contact Mike Shalloway.

 We will run through using the board in the following example.
 Figure 2 shows the board after a single entry.
 In this case, MBI “M6” (rightmost column) is dependent upon story “S17” (“Mocking Birds Sprint 3).
 The red borders indicate that the dependency has been noted but not committed to.

 The bold border indicates that we do not have a commitment from the team building the dependency for the date.
 For example, the Finches team may have just told the Sparrows team that they need S1 by the third sprint, but until Finches agrees to complete it in a specific sprint, it should remain uncommitted, allowing us to easily track this for resolution and to highlight plan risks.
 However, in the event that Sparrows are not able to commit to completing it by sprint three, negotiation should ensue to resolve priority conflicts as necessary.
 Once negotiations have been completed, this should be entered into the input sheet and the red borders are removed, indicating a commitment to the dependency as shown:

 Continue this process, entering stories and dependencies and making agreements, until you create the finished board such as shown in Figure 4.

-A challenge with the program board is that it captures so much information.
-While an overall sense of how interconnected PBIs are, there are usually so many strings present that it is difficult for any team to see what they need to to manage their dependencies and what depends on them.
+A challenge with the Program Board is that it captures so much information.
+While an overall sense of how interconnected PBIs are, there are usually so many strings present that it is difficult for any team to see what they need to manage their dependencies and what depends on them.

 A team wants to see their own PBIs and any PBI they are dependent upon and what those dependent PBIs are dependent upon.
 A team also wants to see what is depending upon them and any teams they may to work with to meet that dependency.
-For example, if you were on the “Crows” team, you want to see the following PBIs:
+For example, if you were on the “Crows” team, here is what you want to see. you want to see the following PBIs:

 When run with the “Crows” filter on, the display will look like that shown in Figure 5.